chromium/dom-distiller/README.md

 to provide a username and password.

 -   For username, use your @chromium.org. account.
--   For password, get it from [GoogleCode.com settings page] (https://code.google.com/hosting/settings) when logged into your
+-   For password, get it from [GoogleCode.com settings page](https://code.google.com/hosting/settings) when logged into your
     @chromium.org account, and add the full `machine code.google.com login` line to your `~/.netrc` file.

-## Committing a CL
+## Landing a CL

--   Change upstream to remote master, push cl, then revert upstream to local:

-    ```bash
-    git branch -u origin/master
-    git cl land
-    git branch -u master
-    ```

--   For username, use your GitHub account name (the username, not the full e-mail).

--   For password, use your GitHub password.

-    -   If you have two-factor authentication enabled, create a personal access token at your [application settings page] (https://github.com/settings/applications) and use that as your password.
+-   After getting LGTM, you can land the CL in the code review system by clicking the "Submit" button.

 ## Code formatting